-As part of the National Investor Relations Institute (NIRI) 2022 Annual Conference, Owen McKenna, ESG and Financial Services leader with Antea Group, and Neil Stewart, Director of Corporate Outreach with the Value Reporting Foundation, presented on the different ESG standards and frameworks.
-They covered a range of topics including the importance of ESG, how frameworks and standards have evolved, and what the future of ESG standards and frameworks looks like.
+As part of the National Investor Relations Institute (NIRI) 2022 Annual Conference, Owen McKenna, former ESG and Financial Services leader with Antea Group, and Neil Stewart, Director of Corporate Outreach with the Value Reporting Foundation, presented on the different ESG frameworks and standards.
+They covered a range of topics including the importance of ESG, how frameworks and standards have evolved, and what the future of ESG frameworks and standards looks like.

 What is ESG & Why is it Important?